augment-solutions/code-review-cli-examples/azure-dev-ops/README.md

 * Navigate to: https://app.augmentcode.com/settings/service-accounts
 * Click the `New service account` button, and enter a name (e.g. Augment Code Review) and an optional description.
 * Click the `Add API token` button, and enter a name (e.g. GitLab).
-* Copy the generated token by clicking the `Copy Token` button.
+* Download the JSON by clicking the `JSON` button.
 This will be used later when defining the Pipeline Variables in Azure DevOps.

 *Alternatively, you can use a personal token by running `auggie login` followed by `auggie tokens print` on your local machine.*